CaterinaBi/pypelet/README.md

-# PypeLet - A large multilingual corpus of spoken interactions in the Romance languages.
+# Pypelet - A large multilingual corpus of spoken interactions in the Romance languages.

 A cooperative project that utilises NLP techniques for the creation of an open-source corpus of spoken interactions in Romance, and a user-friendly platform to access it.